 An Employee Training Program should incorporate all of your policies that revolve around social media.
 Social platforms change quickly, so keep an eye on the evolution, or should we say revolution, be mindful of any needed policy updates, and include this program in your annual training curriculum.

 You must have an oversight process to monitor information posted to your proprietary Social Media platforms.
-The purpose of this is to manage not only compliance and legal risks, but also reputation risk.
-If your institution has held off in participating in Social Media, this is likely the reason why.
-Monitoring is one of the most difficult pieces of your plan to manage since posting is real time, people are on social media 24/7 and oh, you have other job responsibilities that need to be done!
+The purpose of this is to manage not only compliance and legal risks but also reputation risk.
+If your institution has held off on participating in Social Media, this is likely the reason why.
+Monitoring is one of the most difficult pieces of your plan to manage since posting is real-time, people are on social media 24/7 and oh, you have other job responsibilities that need to be done!
 We know it’s a challenge – hang in there!!